You are here

-Following a successful pilot program conducted in 2015-16, the TGA's Pharmacovigilance Inspection Program (PVIP) has been implemented as an initiative to help sponsors of medicines to meet their pharmacovigilance obligations.
+Following a successful pilot program conducted in 2015-16, the TGA's Pharmacovigilance Inspection Program (PVIP) was implemented as an initiative to help sponsors of medicines meet their pharmacovigilance obligations.

 The TGA applies a risk management approach to ensuring that medicines included on the Australian Register of Therapeutic Goods (ARTG) meet acceptable standards of quality, safety and efficacy, and are subject to ongoing monitoring to ensure that these standards are maintained.